boroda74/TagTools/README.md

 *Notes:*

-- You need to import any new presets to ASR command using "Import new" or "Import all" buttons (including presets unpacked to "Plugins<br/>ASR Presets" folder from "official" plugin's .zip).
+- You can install/update predefined ASR presets by clicking "Install All"/"Install New" buttons.
-- You cannot *edit* "official" presets, but you can *copy them* and *edit the copy* and/or *delete* them.
+- You cannot *edit* predefined presets, but you can *copy them* and *edit the copy* and/or *delete* them.

 "Advanced Search & Replace" command adds new virtual tag function:

 <pre>$ASR(&lt;URL&gt;,preset_id)</pre>

 To use this function go to main ASR window, select preset and define preset id (any string containing a-z chars, numbers and symbols . : - _ ).
 Then use function in virtual tags, file organization templates, etc., where preset_id is the id entered in ASR window.
 ASR preset function will return last written in preset tag.
 To see last written tag click "Edit/Rename" button in ASR window or (if "Edit/Rename" is disabled) click "Copy" button and view the content of preset copy. *Most preset functions* will return exactly what *you expect*.

+*Note:*

+- All $ASR virtual tag functions are calculated, updated and displayed dynamically.

+Make sure that you haven't *accidentally* checked some "Advanced Search & Replace" presets for auto-applying.
+You will see warning message at the top of "Advanced Search & Replace" window if any presets are marked as auto-applied:

+[Auto-applied preset view example][3]
 <br/>

 **Multiple Search & Replace**